Connect with others who understand.

 Written by Emily Wagner, M.S.

-According to the National Cancer Institute, 6.3 percent of people in the United States will be diagnosed with lung cancer at some point during their lives.
-Lung cancer is the second most common cancer in the United States, mainly affecting people ages 65 and over.
-In 2017, there were an estimated 558,250 people living with lung cancer in the US.
+According to the National Cancer Institute, 5.7 percent of people in the United States will be diagnosed with lung cancer at some point in their lifetime.
+Lung cancer is the second most common cancer overall in the U.S., after breast cancer in women and prostate cancer in men, according to the American Cancer Society.
+Lung cancer mainly affects people aged 65 and older.
+The CDC estimates that in 2024, there will be about 234,580 new cases of lung cancer, with the disease remaining the leading cause of cancer death in the U.S.

 What Is Lung Cancer?

 Lung cancer is a type of cancer that develops in different parts of the lung as a result of abnormal cell growth.
-When these cells begin to invade surrounding tissues or break off and migrate to other locations, they have become cancerous.
+When these cells invade surrounding tissues or break off and spread to other locations, the process is called metastasis, marking the progression of the disease.

 What Causes Lung Cancer?

-Like all cancer, lung cancer is caused by genetic mutations that allow cells to grow and divide in a disorganized way.
-Most cancer is caused by acquired mutations that occur over a person’s life.
+Lung cancer, like all cancers, is caused by genetic mutations (changes) that lead to uncontrolled cell growth and division.
+Most cancers are caused by acquired mutations that develop over a person’s lifetime.
 The average age of people diagnosed with lung cancer is 70.
-You are at a higher risk if you have a family history of lung cancer, but most cases are caused by environmental factors.
+You’re at a higher risk if you have a family history of lung cancer, but most cases are caused by environmental factors.

 According to the American Lung Association, more men are diagnosed with lung cancer each year, but more women currently live with the disease.
-Black men and women are more likely to develop and die from lung cancer compared to any other racial or ethnic group in the US.
+Black men and women are more likely to develop and die from lung cancer compared to any other racial or ethnic group in the United States.

-Smoking tobacco is the leading cause of lung cancer deaths, particularly in the case of small cell lung cancer.
+Smoking tobacco is the leading cause of lung cancer deaths, particularly in small cell lung cancer (SCLC).
 Exposure to secondhand smoke can also increase your risk.

-Other environmental factors that increase the risk of lung cancer include:
+Other environmental factors that raise the risk of lung cancer include:

 Read more about risk factors and causes of lung cancer.